greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 With all of this in mind, let's take a closer look at how NCA work and then apply them to some simple biology problems. -->

-## Neural Cellular Automata
+## Motivation

-The purpose of cellular automata (CA) is to mimic biological growth at the cellular level.
-Most CAs begin with a grid of pixels with each pixel representing an individual cell.
-Then a set of growth rules, which control how each cell responds to its neighbors, are applied repeatedly to the population.
-Although these growth rules are simple to write down, scientists generally choose them so as to produce complex, self-organizing behaviors.
-Conway's Game of Life, for example, has just three simple growth rules but can give rise to diverse structures and dynamics.
+The purpose of cellular automata (CA) _writ large_ is to mimic biological growth at the cellular level.
+Most CAs begin with a grid of pixels where each pixel represents a different cell.
+Then a set of growth rules, controlling how cells respond to their neighbors, are applied to the population in an iterative manner.
+Although these growth rules are simple to write down, they are choosen so as to produce complex, self-organizing behaviors.
+For example, Conway's Game of Life has just three simple growth rules but can give rise to diverse structures and dynamics.[^fn4]

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:49.4%; min-width:280px; display: inline-block; vertical-align: top;text-align:center;">